sm2774us/multi_strat_python/README.md

 # multi_strat_python
 Multi-Strategy in Python

+## Investment Problem
+Given a multi asset trading the following assets: interest rates swaps, fixed income futures, interest rate options and foreign exchange, if you are hired as a lead quant researcher and given the objective to increase profitability of portfolio by 50 Million dollars by end of the year.
+What multi-strat trading strategies would you implement and how would you ensure that your strategy is within the accepted risk profile and is compliant with SEC and Mifid-2 and other compliance regulatory requirements

+## Implementation
-Certainly!
-I'll provide a comprehensive implementation of the revamped multi-strategy approach, addressing each of your requirements.
+Provided below is comprehensive implementation of the multi-strategy approach, addressing the requirements.
 Due to the extensive nature of this project, I'll break it down into sections and provide detailed code for each.

 1. Mathematical and Statistical Details